 - Ian Player

 Arowhon has a dual commitment to the environment: To inspire children to become environmental stewards, and to live lightly on the earth.

 In camp we teach our campers to avoid food waste, to separate recycling and garbage in their cabins, and turn out the lights when they leave the cabin.
 We "gamify" environmental stewardship by awarding cabins for these activities as part of our Cabin Clean Up Competition.

-In the dinning hall, and around camp, our campers are challenged to reduce their food waste, and to leave camp cleaner than they found it, through our "Food Waste Challenge" (for points!) in the ML, and "Schmutz Patrol" (for points!) after meals.
-By producing less food waste, and consistently having the cleanest section in camp, campers (and staff!) can earn sleep ins, extra candy tuck, and even dinner in Versailles (cooked by Joanne!).
+In the dining hall, and around camp, our campers are challenged to reduce their food waste, and to leave camp cleaner than they found it, through our "Food Waste Challenge" in the ML, and "Schmutz Patrol" after meals.
+By producing less food waste, and consistently having the cleanest section in camp, campers (and staff!) can earn sleep ins, extra candy tuck, and even dinner cooked by Joanne in her cabin.

-On canoe trips (which the vast majority of Arowhon campers do) we practice leave no trace camping.
+On canoe trips we practice leave no trace camping.
 Our trip leaders are trained to awaken children’s excitement about the natural world, and their enthusiasm for protecting it.
 Trip leaders teach campers to leave nothing behind but their footprints, and to take nothing with them but photographs.

 To lighten our carbon footprint, we have two separate solar collectors, one to heat the water for our dining hall/kitchen, and the other to generate electricity.
 All the light bulbs in camp are the latest generation energy efficient LEDs, and the lights in our public, shared spaces are on timers, so that we don't waste unnecessary electricity.